ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_16_mlflow/guide.en-gb.md

 *If you do not use our CLI yet, follow [this guide](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli) to install it.*

-If you want to launch your notebook with the OVHcloud AI CLI, choose the `jupyterlab` editor and the `tensorflow` framework.
+To launch your notebook with the OVHcloud AI CLI, choose the `jupyterlab` editor and the `tensorflow` framework.

 To access the different versions of `tensorflow` available, run the following command: